carlgogo/exoimaging_challenge/pages/datasets.md

 | Figure 2.
 Schematic representation of the high-contrast imaging data processing pipeline, for the case of a LBTI/LMIRCam HR8799 data cube.
 Notice how from a single data cube we obtain one view of the star's vicinity and an associated detection map where we could detect potential point-like sources (and hopefully bound companions).  |

 For the sub-challenge on ADI post-processing, each dataset will be composed of:
- * a calibrated cube (sequence of images),
+ * a calibrated cube (sequence of images or 3D cube),
  * a vector of parallactic angles,
  * the pixel scale value,
  * the associated PSF template,
  * complete description of the calibration procedure and a link to the software used (instrument dedicated pipeline).

-For the second sub-challenge, on spectrally dispersed data, a vector of wavelengths will be included.
+For the second sub-challenge, on spectrally dispersed data, a 4D cube will be provided instead and a vector of wavelengths will be attached.

-The datasets will be cropped to focus on the innermost 20 lambda/D. To be able to measure the detection capability of different algorithms, we will inject from none to five point-sources in each dataset (standard injection process without accounting for smearing or variable photometry).
-For multi-channel mSDI we will use three template spectra for fake planet injection.
+The datasets will be cropped to focus on the innermost 20 lambda/D. To be able to measure the detection capability of different algorithms, we will inject from *none to five point-sources* in each dataset (standard injection process without accounting for smearing or variable photometry).
+For spectrally dispersed data we will use three template spectra when injecting the fake companions.

 The challenge datasets will be stored in [FITS](https://en.wikipedia.org/wiki/FITS) format.
 This is a format with long tradition in astronomy and can be easily loaded in any programming language or environment (Python, Matlab, IDL, R, C, etc).
+The most convenient software for quick visualization of the cubes is the SAOImageDS9 software which can be obtained [here](http://ds9.si.edu/site/Download.html).

 ### HCI benchmark library

-After the data challenge is finished, the contributed datasets (without injected companions or any other modification) will constitute the benchmark library that will be available to the community.
-It is mandatory that the submitted datasets remain *secret* during the duration of the challenge.
+After the data challenge is finished, the contributed datasets (as they were provided and without injected companions) will constitute the benchmark library that will be made available for the community.
+It is mandatory that the submitted datasets remain *secret* for the duration of the challenge.
 The HCI benchmark library will be stored in a public repository, ensuring the long term preservation of data, and will serve the next generation of researchers who will be able to re-use the benchmark datasets for quick validation of novel algorithms.

-> TBD: What infrastructure could we use to store the HCI benchmark library?
+> TBD: What infrastructure could we use to store the HCI benchmark library after the challenge is finished?
 A few options: NASA Exoplanet Archive, DIVA database, Zenodo, OSF.